December 18, 2018

 When a Real Estate Dispute Lands You in Court

-Truth be told, real estate disputes can be troublesome actions.
+Truth be told, a real estate dispute can be a troublesome action.
 Unfortunately, they can start as early as the sales contract.
 However, they don’t necessarily stop there.
 Real property issues can also include property line disputes, debates about easements and zoning problems.

 Consider the following.
 You’ve found your dream home and are more than a little bit excited.
 In fact, if you had your way, you’d be in before the holidays.
 In the meantime, you’ve closed on your current property and moved in with your in-laws.
 It’s more than a little bit cramped, but it will work for a short time.

 You and the seller have come to terms and entered into a residential sales contract.
 You start the various steps necessary to finalize the sale.
 This includes arranging for inspections, securing financing and title searches.

 Seemingly out of nowhere, you get the news.
 The seller has changed their mind and decided to terminate the purchase agreement.
 After your initial shock, you realize the negative impact of the decision.
 Can something be done when a seller is in breach of contract?

 The answer is that it depends on the terms spelled out in the sales agreement and the reason the seller wants to terminate.
 Did you fail to provide the requisite deposit in the proper amount of time?
 If so, the property owner may have every right to end the contract.